bolcom/avro-schema-viewer/README.md

 **Nullable**: a schema entry is a union, with one union schema entry that is _null_ **Required**: a schema entry does not have a default value (therefore it should be provided by the one that creates a record, hence, it's required)

+## Preferences

+In `src/app/shared/viewer.properties.ts`, some of the behavior / looks of the schema viewer can be customized.

 ## Viewing behavior
 The schema viewer will traverse through the schema to display it.
 There are some caveats that are important when viewing the schema: